 TK: Interestingly we have had fantastic fund performance so far this year but without any single standout stocks.
 Over the last year the top performer has been the Fund’s investment in Lenzing.
 Lenzing is a leading manufacturing of viscose staple fibre, a textile product made from wood fibre.
 It has developed a leading position in high end sustainable textiles now used by fashion groups such as Zara and H&M – products such as Tencel and Lyocell.
 This is still a relatively small part of their overall business but is highly profitable and growing.

-OW: With Covid we have been thrown a lot of curve balls, what do you think may be the next big theme for markets to grapple with?
+SP: Following Covid, we are now confronted with war in Ukraine, rising interest rates and a slowing world economy.
+We have been thrown a few curve balls over the years.
+What do you think may be the next big theme for markets to grapple with?

 TK: I have a l ways thought Warren Buffet’s best advice is that “the goal of each investor should be to create a portfolio that will deliver him the highest possible look-through earnings a decade or so from now”.
 It is a beautifully simple encapsulation of the often-overcomplicated task of investing.